MINGYUK/sit-tight/README.md

 # What you need
 You'll need:
- - a webcam that looks at you from the side
+ - a webcam pointed at you
  - webcam permission on the browser

 # Deploy